Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 ![Storybook intro](./storybook-intro.gif)

 [Prettier](https://prettier.io/) - one of my favorite tools.
-It's a code formatter and is integrated in all well-known editors.
+It's a code formatter and is integrated into all well-known editors.
 Just press the shortcut key to format the document.

 [ESLint](https://eslint.org/) - _The pluggable linting utility for JavaScript and JSX._
 I used it in all my javascript projects.
 Sometimes it's annoying.

 [TSLint](https://palantir.github.io/tslint/) - As ESLint but for TypeScript to static code analysis.

-[PixiJS](http://www.pixijs.com/) - Last year i was working on graphical editor based on React and PixiJS.
+[PixiJS](http://www.pixijs.com/) - Last year I was working on graphical editor based on React and PixiJS.
 I can fully recommend both.

-[Gatsby](https://www.gatsbyjs.org/) - helps to create pages without _"headache"_.
+[Gatsby](https://www.gatsbyjs.org/) - helps to create pages without _"a headache"_.
 For example, this technology has been used in [React Docs](https://reactjs.org/docs/getting-started.html) or in this blog.

 [SENTRY](https://sentry.io/welcome/) - the tool I used to capture bugs in production.
 I can recommend it.
 Suitable to combine perfectly with React, especially when adding [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) in the `javascript÷componentDidCatch()` method.

 ---

 There is a lot of libraries and utilities to work with React and javascript.
 I think this is just a fraction of the list that could be useful to you.
 You can see more libraries [here](https://github.com/brillout/awesome-react-components).
 The libraries you choose are up to you.
 It depends on what you want to achieve.
-All libraries are _opensource_ and if necessary, redesign may not be so demanding.
+All libraries are _opensource_ and if necessary, the redesign may not be so demanding.

 When I was writing a blog, I was thinking about who will read this article.
 I finally decided for people who do not have a great experience with React.
 As a result, I decided not to describe the tools like _webpack_, _parcel_, _grunt_, ...
 I think these are things that are not necessary at the beginning.